LennartHennigs/OTAWrapper/README.md

 **Note:** For the class to work, you need to call the `loop()` member function in your sketch's `loop()` function.
 See the example for more details.

+If you find this library helpful please consider giving it a ⭐️ at [GitHub](https://github.com/LennartHennigs/OTAWrapper) and/or [buy me a ☕️](https://ko-fi.com/lennart0815).
+Thank you!

 ## How to Use

 These are the constructor and the member functions the library provides: